Ciarán Cannon: Fine Gael

 On 24 March 2009, Cannon announced his decision to resign the leadership of the PDs and joined Fine Gael the same day.
 At the 2011 general election, he was one of two Fine Gael TDs elected in Galway East.

 On 10 March 2011, he was appointed by the coalition government led by Enda Kenny as Minister of State at the Department of Education and Skills with responsibility for Training and Skills.
 He was dropped as a minister in a reshuffle on 15 July 2014.
 At the 2016 general election, he was elected to the third seat in Galway East.

 On 20 June 2017, he was appointed by the minority government led by Leo Varadkar as Minister of State at the Department of Foreign Affairs and Trade with responsibility for the Diaspora and International Development.

 He called for a "No" vote in the 2018 referendum to allow legislation on abortion.

 In 2019, in recognition of his work in education, Cannon was appointed as a UNICEF global champion for education.
 He is one of seven Generation Unlimited Champions who will advocate worldwide for the development of UNICEF's Gen U programme.

 At the 2020 general election, he was elected to the second seat in Galway East.
 He continued to serve as a minister of state until the formation of a new government on 27 June 2020.

+On 19 March 2024, Cannon announced that he would not contest the next general election, blaming a "toxicity in politics".